Orphaned and Injured Animals

 First off, you have to make sure that the bird is actually orphaned or injured.
 When you encounter a bird you think may be injured, observe it for 20-30 minutes; it may simply be stunned and will fly off after resting, or it may be a young bird still under parental care, in which case removing it would be very detrimental to its health.
 Sometimes a young bird will have fallen out of a nest early, or just recently fledged, but is still being faithfully cared for by its parents.
 Adult birds may be gone for some time trying to find food for their young.
 Keep predators like cats and dogs away from the bird as you observe it.

-If you determine a bird is injured, it may simply need to rest and allow its body to heal itself.)
 The National Audubon Society recommends that you place an injured bird into a cardboard box with a towel or lid over it and into a cool, dark, quiet place – do not force feed it food or water!
 After a few hours, if the bird is still alive and won’t fly away, contact a local Wildlife Rehabilitator (see resources below).

 If the bird is a nestling (having a sparse coat of feathers, unable to walk, fly, etc) you can try to find the nest from which it came and place it back inside.
 Parents will usually return to care for the nestling.
 If parents don't return, or if you can't find a nest, contact a local Wildlife Rehabilitator (see resources below).